moskoscode/posts/2020/11/observer-em-cpp/post.md

 // [...]
 ```

-Agora podemos fazer as mudanças que falamos.
+Agora podemos fazer as mudanças:

 ```cpp